 One of the most popular agile frameworks, eXtreme programming, is designed to help software companies deal effectively with dynamically changing requirements.
 It can also help companies deliver successful products to users with regularly changing needs or who cannot effectively articulate what they want.
 This framework uses a small development team and leverages automated unit and functional tests.
 When using eXtreme programming, it is crucial to keep in mind that the framework requires developers to work closely with managers and customers.

 Feature-driven development is an agile framework used primarily by large companies because it is a top-down decision-making framework that requires a hierarchy of personnel.
 The FDD model organizes the team’s work around making progress on features, which in the context of this framework could also include user stories.

 Originally called the Toyota Production System (for the company that originated the framework), Lean Software Development model focuses on eliminating from development everything but what the product needs.
 It is also sometimes called the Minimum Viable Product (MVP) strategy, because the team’s goal is to deliver a bare-bones product to its users, then use their feedback to improve the offering.

 20. Rapid Application Development

-The Rapid Application Development (RAD) agile framework is used to rapidly generate prototype versions of software products and releasing them to the market for feedback.
+The Rapid Application Development (RAD) agile framework is used to rapidly generate prototype versions of software products and release them to the market for feedback.
 The team then uses this feedback to improve the product, release the new version, and continue the cycle.
-The RAD framework consists of the following stages: requirements planning, user design, rapid construction, cutover.
+The RAD framework consists of the following stages: requirements planning, user design, rapid construction, and cutover.